 A tough part of female solo travel is missing the rhythms of beauty rituals.
 Many beauty rituals can be done on the road or simply skipped until your return, but for me a few are essential: like removing unwanted hair before it’s noticeable.
 That’s why I created instructions for making your own travel-friendly wax strips.

 12. Travel Art Supplies

-Solo travel is a time for experimenting, so even if you don’t consider yourself an artist, consider taking a few small art supplies.
+Solo travel is a time for experimenting, so even if you don’t consider yourself an artist, consider taking a few small art supplies to use in your travel journal.
 Sketches or watercolors are a way to mindfully study your surroundings and experience travel with even more senses.
 When dining at restaurants, a time that can be challenging for many solo international travelers, watercoloring the day’s sketches- or making new ones- is a great way to enjoy a long dinner with less self-consciousness.
 I put together a list of my favorite supplies for a travel art journal over on my art website.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com